Communities developing resources and competencies for using their languages

 To learn more...
 WeSay Help.

 Geoffrey Hunt and Tim Grove have been developing the SooSL program for recording signs and signed sentences of any sign language in the world.
 It's primary advantage for sign language lexicons is that it makes video data primary, rather than an add-on.
 Another important design feature is that its interface uses icons rather than text, and thus is much more user-friendly for Deaf users.
-SooSL is presently being tested in a small number of sign languages to adjust as much as possible before the official release in late 2013.
+SooSL is presently being tested in a small number of sign languages to refine it as much as possible before the official release in late 2014.